 To estimate how this $\rho$ loss affects the overlap values, we compute the maximum overlap for a $(\tilde{M}_0=60~M_\odot,q=3,\iota=80~\deg)$ binary with the CE PSD, filtering all frequency components below 30 Hz, where the loss of $\rho$ becomes significant.
 Compared with the unfiltered case ($(1-\epsilon)_{\rm{max}}=0.981)$, the overlap decreases only by $3.3\times10^{-3}$.
 Since $\tilde{M}=60~M_\odot$, $q=3$ and $\iota=80~\deg$ are roughly the smallest redshifted mass, largest mass ratio and inclination we consider, other binaries within our parameter space should have a smaller loss of the overlap.
 Considering the small size of the difference, we do not filter signals in subsequent analysis.

 Figure~\ref{fig:overlap} shows the best-match overlap for GW waveforms with a redshifted mass of $150~M_\odot$ for the three GW detectors at selected mass ratio values.
 Maximization data points are shown with solid dots, and the interpolation functions are shown as smooth curves.
-The right axis shows the required $\rho$ to distinguish Type-I/II waveforms with a log Bayes factor of 10 at the corresponding overlap values on the left axis.
+The right axis shows the required $\rho$ to distinguish type I/II waveforms with a log Bayes factor of 10 at the corresponding overlap values on the left axis.
 See discussion in Section~\ref{section:distinguish}.
 Consistent with intuition, the best-match overlap is the lowest for high mass-ratio signals at large inclinations.
 Over our parameter space, the mismatch value for such signals is typically on the order of 2\%.
-We note that the same Type-II waveforms have the largest mismatch with Type-I waveforms in LIGO Voyager, as the LIGO Voyager PSD emphasizes high-frequency waveform components, where the Hilbert transform effect is more pronounced.
+We note that the same type II waveforms have the largest mismatch with type I waveforms in LIGO Voyager, as the LIGO Voyager PSD emphasizes high-frequency waveform components, where the Hilbert transform effect is more pronounced.